ebuchman/blog/content/posts/properties-of-money.md

 This allowed precious metals to emerge as MoE and SoV in an accounting system predicated on weights of grain.
-Notably, money in this form, where the UoA was a standard weight of grain constituted in precious metal of an equivalent weight as the MoE and SoV, existed for at least a couple thousand years before the introduction of coinage in the ~7th century BC.
+Notably, money in this form, where the UoA was a standard weight of grain constituted in precious metal of an equivalent weight as the MoE and SoV, appears to have existed for at least a couple thousand years before the introduction of coinage in the ~7th century BC.

-With the introduction of coinage, the MoE function would gain a new prominence, while limitations on writing, numeracy, and arithmetic would restrain growth in the capabilities of accounting systems - the key function of the UoA.
+With the introduction of coinage, the MoE would gain new prominence, while advancement in accounting systems (around the UoA) was handicapped by the limitted sophistication of writing, numeracy, and arithmetic at the time.
-But with the discovery of Arabian mathematics and related bookeeping techniques by Italian merchant bankers in the ~13th century AD, new life was breathed into the UoA, unlocking powerful new mechanisms for debt denomination to restructure society.
+But with the introduction of Arabian mathematics and related bookeeping techniques into Italian merchant banking communities in the ~13th century AD, new life was breathed into the UoA, unlocking powerful new mechanisms for debt denomination to restructure society.

 With bookeeping came the flourishing of clearing and netting activities, which allow debts to be settled by balancing txs within and across balance sheets.
-The MoE of precious metals would give way to that of bank deposits.
-This is the Hierarchy of Money.
+The MoE of precious metals would give way to that of bank deposits in an ever evolving Hierarchy of Money.
 But the ability to do clearing and netting at each level in the hierarchy implies that access to a higher level of the hierarchy is only necessary in so far as there are *imbalances* in the payments graph being cleared in the lower level.
-If everyone I do business with uses the same bank, all my payments can be settled on the banks balance sheet, without resorting to a higher level in the hiearchy (like cash or bank reserves).
+If everyone I do business with uses the same bank, and I'm liquid, all my payments can be settled on the bank's balance sheet, without resorting to a higher level in the hiearchy (like cash or bank reserves).

-This then hints at a deep tension between the UoA and the MoE - between the elasticity permitted by the UoA and the discipline asserted by the MoE.
+This hints at a deep tension between the UoA and the MoE - between the elasticity permitted by the UoA and the discipline asserted by the MoE.
 The UoA permits us to create computational spaces where we can account for debts and net out payments.
 But to the extent there is insufficient bandwidth or capacity in that space,